KWDB/docs/en/development/read-write-data/kafka.md

 ::: warning Note

 - Time-series table names follow the `table_name.column_name` structure.
-If the target table doesn’t exist, it will be automatically created.
+If the target table doesn't exist, it will be automatically created.
 - Each time-series table will have `timestamp` and `value` columns.
 These columns and all tag fields are stored as `VARCHAR`.
 - Kafka processes data line by line.
 Each complete JSON object must be compressed into a single-line string.